ajinkyakadu/DynamicXRayCT/README.md

 ## 💡 Contributions and Feedback

-Your insights and contributions are the lifeblood of innovation.
+We welcome contributions and feedback from the community.
 We invite you to:

 - 🐛 Report Issues
 - 🌟 Suggest Enhancements